manueltoscanoferrera/BPMN-audit-mediator-for-WSO2-ESB/README.md

 ```

 ### Audit Mediator Example: ESB Proxy with process Audit and Dead Letter Channel EIP
+In this example we use the audit mediators commands within a ESB proxy to generate a detailed XML than describe the proxy execution.
+Also shows how to implement the Dead Letter Channel EIP using the Audit Mediator.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <proxy xmlns="http://ws.apache.org/ns/synapse"